xatitive/Machcite/README.md

-# Variscite
+# Machcite
-Variscite is a tool that lets you easily inject a dylib into an IPA or MacOS Mach-O file.
+Machcite is a tool that lets you easily inject a dylib into an IPA or MacOS Mach-O file.
 This is usually used to modify apps for enhanced functionality or changing features.